YBL123/sei-group-project/README.md

 ### Map Thumbnail

 I built the map thumbnail as an independent component.
 That way it could be easily used anywhere on the app.
 This component passes the props to the lat and long.
-The lat and long is filled in when a plant is added or edited.
+The value for the lat and long is assigned when a plant is added or edited.

 ```javascript
 import React from 'react'